sporto/sporto.github.com/source/_posts/2012-12-07-callbacks.markdown

 }
 ```

-Each function creates a deferred and returns a promise.
+Each function creates a deferred object and returns a promise.
 Then it resolves the deferred when the results arrive.

-### Consuming the promises
+### Using the promises

 The code that consumes these functions looks like this: